 How much are tickets to the Bear Grylls Adventure?

 There are several packages that are available for different prices.
 The basic package is for Basecamp only and has an online price of £20.
 For the Hero activities, there are different prices based on which you want to do.
 For the Basecamp plus either High Ropes or Climb it is £35 and for Basecamp plus Snorkel it is £45.
 If you want to do Basecamp plus both High Ropes and Climb the price is £50.
 Basecamp plus iFly is £65 and Basecamp plus Scuba Diving is £100.
 If you want a full day, 8-hour experience with Basecamp and all activities that would be £160.

-I can’t wait to try out the Bear Grylls Adventure; it sounds like a great experience!
+I can’t wait to try out the Bear Grylls Adventure, Birmingham; it sounds like a great experience!
 It allows people to experience adventure and the outdoors without leaving Birmingham city centre.
-This makes it great if you want a taste of the extreme whilst on a city break.
+This makes it great if you want a taste of the extreme whilst on a city break and perfect for those looking for adventure travel in Birmingham.
 It’s also great value for money as so much is included and even in a short amount of time, you will experience so much and things you may never experience again!
 Stay tuned for my review of the trip and subscribe to keep up to date with all our new posts.